-- Call for a meeting with parents, Village Education Development Committee (VEDC) representatives and teachers to orient and properly inform them about Fit for School. - Seek close partnership with parents and the community in constructing the necessary washing facilities and in preparing toothbrush holders. - Include group handwashing and toothbrushing activities in the daily class programs. - Instruct all teachers in the school to implement the group activities on a daily basis and ensure strict compliance with the Fit for School guidelines. - Link with the community, local authorities and other stakeholders on local level to provide clean water and a supportive environment in school. - Ensure availability and proper distribution of supplies (soap, toothpaste, toothbrushes) within your school. - Ensure the cleanliness of school grounds and that the water and sanitation facilities are functioning and well-maintained. - Ensure program monitoring at least once a year and communicate the results with the teachers and the community. - Recognize achievements of teachers in keeping a healthy school environment and motivate them to continue proper program implementation
+- → Call for a meeting with parents, Village Education Development Committee (VEDC) representatives and teachers to orient and properly inform them about basic school health activities. - → Seek close partnership with parents and the community in constructing the necessary washing facilities and in preparing toothbrush holders. - → Include group handwashing and toothbrushing activities in the daily class programs. - → Instruct all teachers in the school to implement the group activities on a daily basis and ensure strict compliance with the guidelines. - → Link with the community, local authorities and other stakeholders on local level to provide clean water and a supportive environment in school. - → Ensure availability and proper distribution of supplies (soap, toothpaste, toothbrushes) within your school. - → Ensure the cleanliness of school grounds and that the water and sanitation facilities are functioning and well-maintained. - → Ensure programme monitoring and communicate the results with the teachers and the community. - → Recognize achievements of teachers in keeping a healthy school environment and motivate them to continue proper programme implementation.